pmontalb/MobileBinomialTreePricer/README.md

 All these trees have been extensively studied in
 <a href=http://fbe.unimelb.edu.au/__data/assets/pdf_file/0010/2591884/170.pdf>this</a> paper.

+As regards the Implied Volatiltity calculation, I have implemented the following root finders:
+- Bisection
+- Brent
+- Toms 348

+The latter exhibits the least number of iterations and it's the recommended one.
+As you find out in the code, the Brent implementation has been adpated from Apache common math library, whilst the Toms 348 has been adapted from user <a href=https://gist.github.com/jtravs/>jtravs</a>.

+Finally, this is by no means something finished.
+The error handling can be improved notifying the user on what went wrong.
+The user is assumed to be someone with notions of stochastic calculus and/or binomial lattice modelling.

 For an online Generalized Black-Scholes calculator that shows formulae and plots please visit my website <a href=http:option-pricer.ml>option-pricer.ml</a>.